gut3socipsych/clustRprofile/README.md

 ##Details:

-Still in development, dependant on ggplot2, reshape2, and dplyr packages.
+Still in development, dependant on ggplot2 and stats packages.